-The sites with the .ca domain can be bought by Canadian citizens, permanent residents and companies registered in Canada.
-Plus, such a domain can only be registered if it has a trademark which is compatible with its name, that has to be valid in Canada.
+The sites with the .ca domain can be bought by Canadian citizens, permanent residents, and companies registered in Canada.
+Plus, such a domain can only be registered if it has a trademark that is compatible with its name, which has to be valid in Canada.

 The numbers for Canada are pretty impressive, especially given the fact that e-commerce sales amounted to 40 billion dollars last year.
 What’s more, they are expected to continue growing – and to reach more than 55 billion dollars.
 It’s easy to see, therefore, that this market is attractive for many countries.
 In fact, the Canadian market is growing at an unprecedented rate.
 Plus, as the graph below presents – the e-commerce market share is also growing rapidly, based on the data from Statista.com.